Sunbird-Ed/sunbird-perf-tests/sunbird-platform/learner-state-update/README.md

 **Note**
-- Before executing learner-state-update jmx file need to update with correct courseId, bactchId and contentId
+- Before executing learner-state-update.jmx file need to update with correct courseId, bactchId and contentId